 This program aims to enable young offenders to make positive life choices and to better manage conflict and change.
-Throughout the placement, a Senior Case Manager will meet with the young person daily to supervise and monitor behaviours and progress.
-This information is shared with their Juvenile Justice Officer with the aim of creating a tailored case plan to prevent these young offenders from reoffending.
+Throughout the placement, the programs Coordinator will meet with the young person daily to supervise and monitor behaviours and progress.
+This information is shared with their Youth Justice Officer with the aim of creating a tailored case plan to prevent these young offenders from reoffending.
 This program will also assist to source long-term secure and stable accommodation for the young person prior to the cease of placement.
 The program was designed to better prepare young offenders for their reintegration to the community.

 New South Wales holds the greatest number of Juvenile Detention Centres across Australia.
 Young people experiencing life in detention are some of the most vulnerable and disadvantaged people in the community.
 Unstable family environments, negative peer associations and drug and alcohol abuse contribute to offending behaviours, and can often lead these young people to suffer from homelessness.

 To learn more about our programs and find out if they’re right for you, call us on 02 9460 3777.